lamualfa/i18next-node-mongodb-backend-next/README.md

 npm install mongodb i18next-node-mongodb-backend-next
 ```

 > Important: This library doesn't include `mongodb` library.
-You have to install it yourself.
+You need to install it yourself.

 # Usage